ash0080/grav-plugin-cascade-filters/README.md

 {% endif %}
 ```

-Than the rendered html should be work! you can click and filter the child items now.
+Then the rendered html should be work! you can click and filter the child items now.

 ## Credits